 The most important thing is generally said to make sure that you are able to recognise changes in their behaviour which show they really are coming to the end of their life.
 These will vary, but can include:

-A desire to hide or displays of constant affection: cats which used to barely give you the time of day unless you had food in your hand may start to become exceedingly affectionate in their later days.
+Cats which used to barely give you the time of day unless you had food in your hand may start to become exceedingly affectionate in their later days.
 Others, who once were the soul of affection, may start to seek out places to hide, such as under your bed or beneath a bush or shed in your garden.
 This change in behaviour is a common sign of serious illness.

-Difficulty moving: cats can be little springs of energy.
+Cats can be little springs of energy.
 But it’s usually relatively easy to notice when even the most lethargic of cats genuinely doesn’t have the energy to even stand.
 That is a sign that something is seriously wrong.
 Even worse, if they don’t have the energy to go to their tray or their usual spot outside…

 Trouble reaching their tray in time: incontinence and soiling themselves are definite signs that a cat is seriously ill.
 Cats are generally fastidious creatures, so creating dirt and then allowing themselves to remain dirty is not something which they will do if they can possibly avoid it.